USDAForestService/fs-open-forest-platform/frontend/src/assets/content/arp/rules-to-know/rules.md

 ### Christmas tree cutting

-The below applies to all available Christmas tree cutting areas in the Arapaho and Roosevelt National Forests.
+The below applies to all available Christmas tree cutting areas in the {{forestName}}.

 * The tree stump must be less than {{stumpDiameter}} inches in diameter.
 * You must leave a stump of {{stumpHeight}} inches or less.